Journal

 Guild Anderson’s kitchen colour consultancy service is an intimate and personal part of the process of designing your cabinetry.
 Our task is to guide our clients through their colour journey – a reflection on the tastes and style of the owner.

-One client sums up Guild Anderson’s colour palette as being ‘Simply good taste, interesting, intriguing, the kind of colours that you will never regret and friends will always ask what it is.’
+One client sums up Guild Anderson’s colour palette as being ‘Simply good taste, interesting, intriguing, the kind of colours that you will never regret & friends will always ask what it is.’

-Hannah will meet with you at our Design Showroom in Tisbury to discuss all colour options in your new kitchen.
+Hannah will meet with you at our Design Showroom in Tisbury, Wiltshire to discuss all colour options in your new kitchen.

 Hannah explains that ‘Natural light hugely affects paint colour, as will the aspect of the room, so this needs considering’.
 Hannah advises to always try paint samples on different walls once you have plastered the walls and they have been given the time to dry as this will change the colour; but it is also good to note that it is hard to see the complete picture until you have the lighting installed.